A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Model Problem

-The coefficients $\{\xi_n\}_{n=1}^{R}$ will be our input {random vector $\theta$ in the MCMC algorithms}.
-To achieve a level-dependent representation of~$k$, we simply truncate the KL-expansion after a {sufficiently large,} level-dependent number of terms~$R_\ell$, {such that the truncation error on each level is bounded by the discretisation error,} and set $\theta_\ell := \{\xi_n\}_{n=1}^{R_\ell}$.

-For the spatial discretisation of model problem \eqref{eq:mod2}, we will use standard, continuous, piecewise linear finite elements (see e.g. \cite{brenner_scott,ciarlet} for more details).
-Other spatial discretisation schemes are possible, see for example \cite{cgst11} for a numerical study with finite volume methods and \cite{gsu12} for a theoretical treatment of mixed finite elements.
-We choose a regular triangulation $\mathcal T_h$ of mesh width $h$ of our spatial domain $D$, which results in {$M = \mathcal{O}(h^{-d})$ degrees of freedom} for the numerical approximation.
-A sequence of discretisation levels $M_\ell$ satisfying \eqref{eq:growthm} can then be constructed by choosing a coarsest mesh width $h_0$, and choosing {$h_\ell := s^{-\ell} h_0$.
-A common (but not necessarily the optimal) choice is $s=2$} and uniform refinement between the levels. {We will denote the finite element solution on level $\ell$ by $p_\ell$.}
+Finally, let us set the notation for our MLMCMC algorithm.
+To achieve a level-dependent representation of~$k$, we simply truncate the KL-expansion after a sufficiently large, level-dependent number of terms~$R_\ell$, such that the truncation error on each level is bounded by the discretisation error, and set $\theta_\ell := \{\xi_n\}_{n=1}^{R_\ell}$.
+A sequence of discretisation levels $M_\ell$ satisfying \eqref{eq:growthm} can be constructed by choosing a coarsest mesh width $h_0$ for the spatial approximation, and choosing $h_\ell := s^{-\ell} h_0$.
+A common (but not necessarily optimal) choice is $s=2$ and uniform refinement between the levels.
+We denote the resulting (truncated) {FE} solution by $p_\ell := p_{M_\ell,R_\ell}$.